RESPIRATOR MASK FIT TESTING & TRAIN THE TRAINER

 8. I was fit tested on one mask, but my company does not have a stock of it.
 What can I do?

-9. What is the Canadian government regulation on Respirator Mask Fit Testing & Training?
+9. What is the Ontario government regulation on Respirator Protection and Mask Fit Testing & Training?

-Click here to be connected to the Ontario Ministry of Labour’s website where they explain all about Respirators and what you need to know.
-Click here to be connected with the Canadian Occupational Safety (The Safety Standard) website where they explain the legislation compliance.
+Click here to be connected to the Ontario Ministry of Labour’s website for explanations regarding Respirators and what you need to know.

 In order to receive a certificate, the participant must be able to successfully pass the administered taste test and demonstrate proper donning and doffing of the mask